daspec/www.daspec.com/guides/install.md

     }

-Add a NPM test script using daspec to __package.json__, pointing to your config file
+Add a NPM test script using daspec to `package.json`, pointing to your config file

     "scripts": {
       "test": "daspec --config config-path.json"
     },

-Alternatively, save the config file as __daspec.json__ in your project root, and you won't have to supply the __--config__ argument.
+Alternatively, save the config file as `daspec.json` in your project root, and you won't have to supply the `--config` argument.
 Now run

     npm test

-and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, __daspec-output__).
+and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, `daspec-output`).

 For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

 ## Setting up custom formatters

 You can modify the default behaviour and turn off outputs that you do not want, or add completely new formatters that produce output your preferred test management tools can consume.
-To do that, just supply the list of node modules as the __--formatters__ argument, or add it to the __"formatters"__ key of the config file.
+To do that, just supply the list of node modules as the `--formatters` argument, or add it to the `formatters` key of the config file.
 For example, here is how the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) replaces the grey console with [color console output](https://github.com/daspec/daspec-js-color-console-formatter):

     {
       ...